Phil Mead: Post-war career

 Mead's form led to his recall to the England team for the second match of their Test series against Australia.
 However, he was ruled out of playing in the Test having injured his hand three days prior in a County Championship match against Lancashire.
 He was subsequently recalled for the Third Test in place of Patsy Hendren, though despite his selection, he did not play in the final eleven.
 Up to that point in the series, the Australian fast bowlers Jack Gregory and Ted McDonald had dominated the English batsmen, establishing a 3–0 lead for the Australians.
-Picked in the side for the drawn Fourth Test at Old Trafford, Mead made 47 runs in his only innings.
+Picked in the team for the drawn Fourth Test at Old Trafford, Mead made 47 runs in his only innings.
 In the Fifth Test at the Oval, Mead made an unbeaten 182 runs in England's first innings total of 403 for 8 declared.
 His innings, which spanned over five hours, was described as one of "non-stop defence".
 His score was the highest by an English batsman against Australia in England, a record which remained until 1938 when Eddie Paynter scored 216.

 His success continued the following season, with Mead scoring 2,391 runs at an average of 59.77; he made eight centuries during the season, including another two double-centuries against Warwickshire and Worcestershire.
 He was a member of the Hampshire team that played in the County Championship match against Warwickshire, where Hampshire were dismissed for 15 runs in their first innings, but subsequently went on to win the match by 155 runs, having been forced to follow-on 228 runs behind; Mead top-scored with an unbeaten 6 runs in the first innings.
 Mead was bemused by Hampshire's collapse, commenting "nobody bowled me anything I couldn't play in the middle".
 He was chosen for the winter tour to South Africa, playing in all five Test matches during the series, which England won 2–1.
 In the Third Test at Durban, he made 181 runs, after four of the first five batsmen had made only 41 runs between them.
 His innings occupied eight hours and 20 minutes, and was remarked to have to have been characteristic in its "untiring defence".
 He made a half century (66 runs) in the Fifth Test, also played at Durban, and finished the Test series as England's second leading run-scorer with 392 runs, behind Jack Russell's aggregate of 436 runs.